Hi there! My name is Jim Gall. I am the founder of Money Blog Scotland.

 It’s been two years now since I left my job in financial services.

-I spent four years working in financial services and the best thing I got out of it was that I learned a whole lot about money and how financial services firms handle it, and make their money.
+I spent four years working in financial services and the best thing I got out of it was that I learned a whole lot about money and how financial services firms handle it and make their money.

 I also learned a lot about investing.
 I would like to share that knowledge with you on this blog.
 For example, I have built a Junior ISA Calculator which can help you see how charges could affect a child’s Junior ISA.

 Scottish people are famously reticent when it comes to talking about money.
-A case in point being that when the firm I worked for conducted marketing focus groups to find out what members of the public thought of their products, they would conduct the focus groups anywhere but Scotland, even though it was a Scottish firm.
+A case in point is that when the firm I worked for conducted marketing focus groups to find out what members of the public thought of their products, they would conduct the focus groups anywhere but Scotland, even though it was a Scottish firm.
 The reason being that people from Scotland just aren’t particularly comfortable talking about money and the sessions would have been a waste of time.

 My Money Story